 Recovery

 We monitor you while you rest at our clinic for about an hour after the egg retrieval.
-You must have a support person drive you home, where you’ll continue to rest while the sedation medication wears off.
+You must have a support person drive you home and stay with you for 24 hours after the procedure, where you’ll continue to rest while the sedation medication wears off.
 Most donors resume normal activities the following day.
 You may feel slight bloating or cramps that can be alleviated with pain medication like ibuprofen.
-You may be restricted from sexual intercourse or intense exercise for up to two weeks after the retrieval.
+You may be restricted from sexual intercourse or intense exercise during the stimulation cycle and for up to two weeks after the retrieval.

 Consistently Ranked Among the Nation’s Best Hospitals